Aethyros/UAS_POC/README.md

 The proliferation of commercially available UAVs has significantly outpaced the development of effective detection and neutralization technologies.
 While drones offer substantial utility, their growing accessibility introduces serious security risks in contested airspaces and critical infrastructure zones.
 This PoC aims to simulate the "Decision Support" layer that bridges physical SDR hardware and multi-sensor fusion suites.

-## Key Architectural Features

-Our RF Intelligence module has been deeply optimized for real-time visualization and accurate DSP (Digital Signal Processing):

-- **Unified DSP Execution** — Time-domain waveforms and frequency-domain FFT spectrograms are generated in a single pass.
-This ensures 100% mathematical synchronization between what you see on the oscilloscope and the spectrum analyzer.
-- **High-Performance FHSS Synthesis** — Evasive military Frequency-Hopping Spread Spectrum (FHSS) signals are generated using vectorized, pre-allocated single-precision (float32) arrays, reducing memory overhead and CPU latency by >70%.
-- **UI Decimation** — The backend dynamically downsamples large arrays (e.g., 64,000+ points down to 2,048) right before JSON serialization.
-This cuts network transfer times by 90% and ensures the browser UI never freezes.
-- **Telemetry-Aware Generation** — The physical duration of RF bursts (Time-on-Air) is dynamically calculated using database ground-truth values (`packet_length` and `symbol_rate`).

 ## Repository Structure